I tried building a local AI coding environment with Ollama and OpenCode

 }

 Ollama's default context window varies depending on available VRAM.
-In this test environment (32GB unified memory), the default is 32K tokens.
-If you want to change this, you can adjust Ollama's num_ctx parameter.
+In this test environment (32GB unified memory), the default was 32K tokens.
+If you want to change this, it can be adjusted using Ollama's num_ctx parameter.

 opencode

-I've introduced the process of building a locally-running AI coding environment by combining Ollama and OpenCode.
+I introduced the steps to build a locally running AI coding environment by combining Ollama and OpenCode.

-While local LLMs are less accurate compared to cloud models, they don't require an internet connection and have no API usage fees.
-I believe they're a sufficient option for small code generation tasks in personal development or for projects where privacy is important.
+Local LLMs are less accurate compared to cloud-based models, but they do not require an internet connection and incur no API usage fees.
+I consider them a sufficient option for casual code generation in personal development or for use in projects where privacy is important.

-The gemma4:26b model I used wasn't as capable for coding purposes as I had hoped, but I found it practical enough for normal Q&A and research tasks.
-I plan to use it for regular tasks going forward.
-I'm also interested in trying other models like qwen3.5:27b, which is highly rated for coding performance.
+The gemma4:26b used this time was not as useful for coding purposes as I had hoped, but I find it sufficiently practical for general question answering and research.
+I would like to make use of it for everyday use going forward.
+I also plan to try other models, such as qwen3.5:27b, which is highly regarded for its coding performance.

-Setting up a local LLM environment to prepare for potential future price changes in cloud services is worthwhile.
-I hope this serves as a useful reference for those considering implementing local LLMs.
+Preparing a local LLM environment in anticipation of future price changes in cloud services will not be a wasted effort.
+I hope this serves as a helpful reference for others considering the adoption of local LLMs.